NEXST-TOOL/nexst/README.md

 As we have only one mimic_turbo FPGA board currently, it is extremely difficult to service multiple tenants simultaneously.

-To overcome potential conflicts, colleagues need to contact administrator (chenfeiyu22s@ict.ac.cn) to reserve the time window you expected to conduct FPGA evaluation first.
+To overcome potential conflicts, colleagues need to contact administrator (liushiqi@ict.ac.cn) to reserve the time window you expected to conduct FPGA evaluation first.
 Our administration team would schedule all reservation and feed back to all colleagues the final scheduled time window.